 While some of these skills — like understanding the feelings of others and dealing with someone else’s anger — require empathy, practice, and — sometimes — an increased level of maturity, there were some that stood out as simple skills that could easily be addressed during a few weeks at camp.

 7 Simple Steps to Teach Kids to Introduce Themselves

 Introducing yourself (Can you approach people on your own and meet them?) and introducing others (Can you help people meet one another?) are very basic and useful social skills, especially at summer camp and school, where kids are meeting lots of new people.
 These friendship skills (among others) are ones we intentionally coach our campers on.

 Introducing yourself is much more than saying your name; it’s a way to connect with someone new by exchanging words and often, physical contact.
 Introducing yourself to strangers can be tricky because what you say depends entirely on the context.
 You may introduce yourself differently depending on whether you are addressing an audience before you give a speech, meeting someone at a networking event, or just starting a conversation with a new person at a party.
 What is important is to introduce yourself in a way that is appropriate and makes people like and remember you.

-Here are seven steps I reviewed at this week’s counselor training on how to coach kids to introduce themselves and others.
-Parents can use these same guidelines for coaching their own kids on these important skills!
+Here are seven steps I review during counselor training about how to coach kids to introduce themselves and others.
+Parents can use these same guidelines for coaching kids on these important skills!